 Truck wrecks are significantly different from crashes involving passenger vehicles.
 The sheer size and weight of the truck tends to result in victims suffering more devastating injuries or deaths.
 The trucker must comply with federal regulations regarding how many hours he can drive without a break and many other aspects of his job.
 In addition, the trucking company has to follow many federal rules and could face blame under vicarious liability laws or based on its own negligence for your injuries.
 Because of these additional complexities, your truck wreck attorney will need to conduct a thorough investigation of your collision and other factors that could have contributed to it in building your case against the truck driver and trucking company.

-What Does a Thorough Investigation of a Truck Crash Entail?
+What Does a Thorough Investigation of a Truck Accident Entail?

 An investigation by your attorney—if it is done right—will involve more than obtaining a copy of the police report.
 Depending on the facts of your case, he could take the following steps in investigating your claim: